Code-Institute-Submissions/baker_street/README.md

 * As a customer I want to be able to easily pay for my selected option so that I can decide if I would like to visit.
 * As a customer I want to be able to see what products the escape room has to offer so that I can visit the escape room by paying online in advance.
 *  As a customer I want to recieve an email when I have completed my booking so that I know that my booking was successful and be reminded of the time and date of my booked expeirence.
-* As a customer I want to be able to register an account so that I can access the areas only those with accounts can access, view my info .
+* As a customer I want to be able to register an account so that I can access the areas only those with accounts can access, view my info.
 * As a customer I want to recieve an email once I have registered for my account so that I know the registration ws successful.
 * As a customer I want to be able to easily login and out of my acount to see my personal info, past/future bookings.
 See my score/time from previous visits
 * As a customer I would like to see a leaderboard so I can see what times other teams got so that I can compete with them